acm-uiuc/stripe-payment-links/README.md

 ## Usage

-This tool integrates with Azure AD to only allow authorized Epoch users to create links redirections.
+Linkry integrates with Azure AD to only allow authorized Epoch users to create links redirections.
 After you log in with your Epoch credentials, you will be presented with a portal that will allow you to shorten links.
 In the navigation bar, there is also a "My Links" tab that will allow you to delete or edit any links you have previously made.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.